DrK-Lo/lotterhoslabprotocols/collectsamprna.md

 * Autoclaved tweezers, probes, etc. Ideally use tweezers without the ridges, between which tissue gets stuck.
 * Ethanol in an autoclaved beaker for rinsing dissecting tools
 * A small flame for sterilizing dissecting tools between samples
-* Prepared, Autoclaved and labeled (with EtOH-proof pen) microcentrifuge tube(s), filled with 95% or higher EtOH.
-When filling tubes do so in a sterile manner (i.e. use a squirt bottle that has been autoclaved or a pipette with autoclaved tips)
+* Prepared, Autoclaved and labeled (with EtOH-proof pen) microcentrifuge tube(s)
+* RNA-ase away to wipe off surfaces and blades between samples
+* Nitex gloves

 ### Tips for flash freezing in liquid N2

 We use Fisher cryovials (#10-500-26), although note that they are really not designed to put into liquid N2.
-They work well for storage in liquid N2 and then transfer to the -80C.
+They work well for short-term storage in liquid N2 and then transfer to the -80C.

 ### Tips for RNAlater